JNP-Solutions/Slacken/README.md

 ### Obtaining a pre-built genomic library

 We provide pre-built libraries in a public S3 bucket at s3://slacken.
-[This wiki page](wiki/Pre‐built-Slacken-indexes-on-Amazon-S3) describes the available libraries.
+[This wiki page](https://github.com/JNP-Solutions/Slacken/wiki/Pre%E2%80%90built-Slacken-indexes-on-Amazon-S3) describes the available libraries.

 For convenience, the standard index may also be downloaded as a compressed bundle from: https://s3.amazonaws.com/slacken/library/standard-224.tar.gz

-The libraries are hosted in the us-east-1 region of AWS, and when running Slacken on AWS EMR in that region, these libraries may also be accessed directly from the public S3 bucket without downloading them.
+The libraries are hosted in the us-east-1 region of AWS.
+When running Slacken on AWS Elastic MapReduce (EMR), ideally in the same region, these libraries may also be accessed directly from the public S3 bucket without downloading them.

 ### Classifying reads (1-step)